nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Design considerations:

-- Events stores a list of `Name` and a list of `Group` that are involved in the event.
+- Events stores a list of `Name` and a list o1f `Group` that are involved in the event.
 This is to facilitate the ability to track persons and groups involved in the event.
 The `Name` class is used to represent the name of the person involved in the event, as names are unique in the `UniquePersonList
 - To make handling `Event` objects easier, the `Meeting` class is created to represent meetings as a subtype of `Event`.